Very Early Pregnancy Symptoms:

-I Had Been trying for 2.5 Years!
+I Had Been trying for a Baby for 2.5 Years!

 I Felt Really PMS’y

 “I was queasy, it felt kinda like light carsickness.
-My period wasn’t due for a couple days, and I wasn’t trying to get pregnant.
+My period wasn’t due for a couple of days, and I wasn’t trying to get pregnant.
 I was actually avoiding it.
 So I didn’t suspect a thing, because the sore boobs and “pms” feelings all felt identical to when my period is about to start.
 I didn’t even think to test until I realized I was two days late, and I hadn’t been late in 6 months.
 I was nearly 5 weeks when I found out.”